Quantifying community evolution in temporal networks: Related work

-The dynamic characteristics of dynamic communities play an important role in the study of the evolution of complex systems, which provides a bridge for the interaction between micro and macro structures in complex systems.
-The paper~\cite{delvenne2010stability} discusses the stability of the community structure in networks and proposes a stability measurement method based on the Markov process.
-This method reveals the community structure characteristics of the network at different resolutions through time-scale analysis.
-Paper~\cite{bryden2011stability} highlights the relationship between nodes' dynamics with the formation and evolution of community structures in dynamic environments.
-These works reveal the dynamic characteristics of dynamic community structure to some extent.
 Based on existing studies, we improved existing techniques and compared the similarity of community structure of temporal networks at different time points on a one-to-one basis.
-A direct approach to comparing the similarity of the network at the mesoscale level is comparing the similarity of the partition of nodes.
+A direct approach to comparing the similarity of networks at the mesoscale level is comparing the similarity of the partition of nodes.
 Normalised Mutual Information (NMI)~\cite{danon2005comparing} is a widely used method to measure the similarity of partitions, by comparing the similarity of two partitions by measuring information gain.
-Recent studies have pointed out that the normalised parameters of NMI are biased, and its variants~\cite{jerdee2023normalized, vinh2009information, amelio2015normalized} and asymmetric normalise technique~\cite{jerdee2023normalized} are proposed to solve the problem.
-The Rand Index and its variants~\cite{rand1971objective, hubert1985comparing} and the Wallace coefficient~\cite{wallace1983method, severiano2011adjusted} are less commonly used methods which assess the difference between partitions.
-Like NMI they require the same node set for both partitions compared.
-Partition edit distance (PED)~\cite{aynaud2010static} is an extension of graph edit distance that defines operands to manipulate the partition of nodes.
+Recent studies have pointed out that the NMI is biased, and its variants~\cite{vinh2009information, amelio2015normalized} and asymmetric normalise technique~\cite{jerdee2023normalized} are proposed to solve the problem.
+In the context of overlapping communities, where nodes can have more than one community labels, Overlapping NMI can be used~\cite{mcdaid2011normalized, lancichinetti2009detecting} to measure the similarity in community structures.
+In addition, partition edit distance (PED)~\cite{aynaud2010static} is an extension of graph edit distance that defines operands to manipulate the partition of nodes.
 However, it relies on one-to-one matching between communities, and the high computational overhead also limits the application of this method on large-scale networks.

-In addition to the methods discussed above, some candidate techniques could compare the similarity (or distance) of the dynamic community structure of temporal networks.
-Examples include graph-based spectral distances~\cite{tsitsulin2018netlsd,wilson2008study,jurman2011introduction} or graph-based embedding techniques~\cite{gao2018large,perozzi2014deepwalk,goyal2018graph,grover2016node2vec}.
-However, these methods are not directly designed for the task and are less interpretable and computationally efficient than the methods discussed above.

-\section{METHODS}
+\section{Methods}